Go to content

 e) To send newsletters by e-mail.

-f) To store personal data to comply with applicable legislation requirements such as
+f) To store personal data to comply with applicable legislation requirements such as bookkeeping acts.

 g) To improve our products, services, or website.